rockthejvm/scala-at-light-speed/README.md

-# The official repository for the Rock the JVM Spark Essentials with Scala course
+# The official repository for the Rock the JVM Scala at Light Speed course

-This repository contains the code we wrote during  [Rock the JVM's Scala at Light Speed](https://rockthejvm.com/course/scala-at-light-speed) mini-course.
+This repository contains the code we wrote during  [Rock the JVM's Scala at Light Speed](https://rockthejvm.com/course/scala-at-light-speed) mini-course/video series.
 Unless explicitly mentioned, the code in this repository is exactly what was caught on camera.

 ## How to install